nf-core/dualrnaseq/docs/usage.md

 #### A) Using a configuration file

-You can create your own configuration file with sets of reference files and save it here: `...conf/genomes.config`
+You can create your own configuration file with sets of reference files and save it to this file which is read each time the pipeline is run: `...conf/genomes.config`

+If using a custom genome configuration file, you will need to enable genomes_ignore by passing `genomes_ignore = true`

 > See the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) and [Reference genomes](https://nf-co.re/usage/reference_genomes) for instructions.

-The syntax for this reference configuration would be the following:
+The syntax for this reference file follows this syntax:

 ```nextflow
 params {